Murder of Lisa Holm: Murder

-On 7 June 2015, Lisa Helena Holm (born 7 February 1998) was about to end her shift at a cafe where she had been working for the summer in Blomberg, close to Källby in Västergötland.
+On the 7th of June, 2015, Lisa Helena Holm (born 7 February 1998) was about to end her shift at a cafe where she had been working for the summer in Blomberg, close to Källby in Västergötland.
 She sent a text message at 18:23 to her father in Skövde, saying that she was on her way home on her moped.
 When Holm did not show up, her father drove to her workplace, hoping she was still there.
 When he found her moped with keys still in the ignition at the cafe, he and the cafe owner searched the cafe and nearby area without finding anything.
 At 21:47 they called the police and reported Holm missing.
 The police soon arrived and started dog searches in the area, in a barn there with several rooms, but found nothing.
 A glove was later found there.

 Discovery of body

-On Tuesday 9 June, the search team found Holm's cellphone case, receipts, tickets and similar items, all of which was identified as belonging to Holm.
+On Tuesday June 9, the search team found Holm's cellphone case, receipts, tickets and similar items, all of which was identified as belonging to Holm.
 On Wednesday 10 June, the search area was extended, and the Swedish version of the organization Missing People was called in to help with the search.
 That day, a pair of earrings was found in the barn.
 Her license card for her moped and keys to her home were also found that day.
-On Friday 12 June, Missing People searched the Martorp estate a few kilometres from the cafe.
+On Friday 12 June, the Missing People organization searched the Martorp estate a few kilometres from the cafe.
 Two people arrived there by car, claiming that the area already had been searched.
 Missing People representatives became suspicious and called police.
 They continued to search the area and found a jacket and a helmet belonging to Holm.
 Later that same night, Holm's body was found in a workshed nearby.